A note from Dr. B

 Plenibiotic™ (next-generation postbiotic)

 A heat-killed Lactobacillus casei 327 strain isolated from fermented brown rice.
-Shifts the microbiome toward beneficial bacteria and supports the serotonin pathways that regular bowel function depends on.
+Shifts the microbiome toward beneficial bacteria and, in animal studies, supports the serotonin pathways involved in regular bowel function.
 As a heat-killed postbiotic, it doesn't need to survive transit to work — and is shelf-stable by design.

 Stimulant-free by design.
 RCE contains no senna, bisacodyl, or other stimulant laxatives.
 No cramping.
 No urgency.
 No dependency risk.
 Gentle, consistent support across three mechanisms.